Is THC Legal in Pennsylvania?

 • Frequency of use: THC's effect can be cumulative.
 That is, the more you use it, the more it builds up, and it becomes easier and quicker to detect

 • Metabolism: THC is removed from the body system through the functions and activities of the body.
-A person with a rapid metabolism will often eliminate THC faster than a person with a slower metabolism
+A person with a rapid metabolism will often eliminate THC faster than a person with slower metabolism

 How Long Does THC Stay in the Body?